-RESOURCES TO REVERSE operated using the same OR ADAPT TO THE IMPACTS equipment and procedures used for regional assessment OF LAND ALTERATION AND monitoring locations.
-Data will be used to identify portions CLIMATE CHANGE of the watershed leading to the impairment or nutrient loading.
+generally last 3-5 years and consist of CAMP monitoring, and a network of automated water quality and quantity monitoring sites at the waterbody's inlets.
+Automated stations will be operated using the same equipment and procedures used for regional assessment monitoring locations.
+Data will be used to identify portions of the watershed leading to the impairment or nutrient climate change of the watershed leading to the impairment or nutrient loading.
 After subwatershed loading is characterized and mitigation actions taken, CAMP monitoring will continue and automated monitoring sites will be rotated amongst the lake's inlets so that each is monitored at least once every five years.
 Inlets will be monitored more frequently if poor water quality or high year to year variability in data persists.